 Accommodation in Cambodia

-Cambodia is really good value and you’ll find budget, mid-range and luxury hotels for a fraction of the cost you would pay in the UK.
+Accommodation in Cambodia is really good value and you’ll find budget, mid-range and luxury hotels for a fraction of the cost you would pay in Western Europe or North America.

 - Prices from £5 per night for a 12 bed female-only dorm

 - To book, check prices or availability for Onederz Hostel